-Admission to the pre-pharmacy program and participation does not guarantee admission to Drake's professional pharmacy program.
+Admission to and participation in the pre-pharmacy program does not guarantee admission to Drake's professional PharmD program.
 Final admission decisions are determined by the quality and quantity of the full applicant pool.

 Applicants will be evaluated on the content and quality of all items listed below: